preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 .. image:: site-requests.png

 Click a link to browse the settings and properties.

+The process of approval or rejection is done thrugh a number of steps.
 The last step is to approve or reject the request.

-The process of approval or rejection is done thorugh a number of steps.

 Manage requests - Site information
 -----------------------------------